marcus-at-localhost/docs/en/user-guide/user-interface.md

 > The list of entities available for search is configured by the administrator in the `Administration > System > Settings > Global Search Entity List`.
 Please consider, only the fields configured at "Text Filter Fields" for each entity will be searched through.

-Wildcards can be used for search, separately or in any combination.
+Wildcards can be used for search, at any place in the search string, separately or in any combination.

 | **Character**    | **Use**                                           |
 | :--------------- | :------------------------------------------------ |